 Where is the service available?

-The hospice is currently working with 12 of the 21 nursing homes in Wigan Borough:
+Before the pandemic the hospice was working with 14 nursing homes in Wigan Borough:

 - Appleby Court Nursing Home